boyab9184/WR/README.md

 You have different options how to run the program:

 1. Use Docker.
-You will need docker isntalled.
+You will need docker as prerequisite.
 Run the docker image from my public dockerhub repo and follow the prompt:
 ```
 docker run -ti najsladkoto/web-republic
 ```